aws-samples/awsome-distributed-training/3.test_cases/neuronx-distributed/llama3/slurm/README.md

 **Modification 2:**
 Before submitting the job, we need to modify a few arguments in `torchrun`  in `run_llama3_70B_tp_pp.sh` to minimize human intervention:

-1. **Enable Pretrained Weights**: By default, Neuron Distributed initiates training without using pretrained weights.
+1. **Enable Pretrained Weights**: Neuron Distributed default initiates training without using pretrained weights.
 To enable the use of pretrained weights, set the value of the  `--pretrained_weight` argument to `1`.
 2. **Change Checkpoint Frequency**: Modify the value of the `--checkpoint_freq` argument to `m` (an integer) to save checkpoints every `m` steps.
 3. **Manage Checkpoint Storage**: The current version of Neuron Distributed generates checkpoints roughly 850 GB in size for the 70B model training.
 Saving all historical checkpoints can consume too much space.
-Modify the value of the `--num_kept_checkpoints` argument to `n` (an integer) to keep only the latest `n` checkpoints.
+Modify the value of the `--num_kept_checkpoint` argument to `n` (an integer) to keep only the latest `n` checkpoints.
 4. **Ensure Latest Checkpoint Loading**: To ensure the training process always starts from the latest checkpoint, set the value of the `--loading_step` argument to `latest_if_exists`.
 This is crucial in the event of hardware failure.
 As mentioned earlier, Hyperpod provides an auto-resume functionality.
 If a job fails due to hardware issues, Hyperpod initiates node replacement and restarts the job using the same script.
 This script must load the latest checkpoints when training resumes.

 ```bash